-The surviving spouse of a service-connected disabled veteran will receive the exemption through the year in which the surviving spouse dies or remarries The surviving spouse who remarries will lose the enhanced exemption even if the surviving spouse continues to live in the home for which the enhanced exemption was granted.
+The surviving spouse of a service-connected disabled veteran will receive the exemption only until the spouse remarries or dies.
+The surviving spouse who remarries will lose the enhanced exemption even if the surviving spouse continues to live in the home for which the enhanced exemption was granted.
 This contrasts with the traditional homestead exemption, which remains applicable even if the spouse remarries, as long as the surviving spouse meets the other homestead requirements.